alevani/ant_war_simulation/REPORT.md

 # 3. Ant behaviours and mechanisms

-This section is about ants behaviours and mechanisms, we will go through the behaviours we mentioned in the early paragraphs of this paper as well as some new one *to see how collective behaviours can emerge when ants work together.
-The aim is to define a set of interesting behaviours that can be used either from a robotic stand point or a software stand point later in the master project.
+This section is about ants behaviours and mechanisms, we will go through the behaviours we mentioned in the early paragraphs of this paper as well as some new ones to see how collective behaviours can emerge when every element of the colony activate itself to a task.
+The aim is also to define a set of interesting behaviours that can be used either from a robotic stand point or a software stand point later in the master project.

 Firstly, let's define what "collective behaviours" truly means.
 Collective behaviour is a process without central control that brings together multiple participants to achieve some outcome [20].
-Ants are indeed agent what work together without a central control

-Collective behavior is a process without central control that brings together multiple participants to achieve some outcome.
-We see the outcomes of collective behavior everywhere in nature (The Evolution of the Algorithms for Collective Behavior) -> this book also mentioned the idea of an "food availability measure" by ants. => how much ant are dispatched to a food supply depends on the rate at which food if is found and not the location.
-The more food is available the more quickly a ant will return to the nest, the more worker it will find and convert.

-This arose multiple question.
+Now that we have clearly defined what collective behaviours are let's think of something; Ants are capable of building complex structures, they can defend their nest as a group when a threat knocks to their door and are capable to organise to achieve such tasks.
+So how is it that such simple being are capable of the greatest thing?
+This is the question that we will elaborate on in the next sub-chapters.

 ## 3.1 Organization